apatel762/home-infra/workstation/docs/04-ManualSetup.md

 - <https://ask.fedoraproject.org/t/nm-openvpn-cannot-pre-load-keyfile/19532/2>
 - <https://unix.stackexchange.com/questions/166807/selinux-and-openvpn>

-## User avatar

-Adding a profile picture to my user.

-- Go to 'Settings > Users'.
-- Click on the profile picture and change it.

 ## Install GNOME extensions

 GNOME Extensions are currently managed via the Extension Manager Flatpak, which is installed for you by the playbook.